Curious4Tech/Effortless_Virtual_Hosts_Configuration/README.md

-Here is a compelling and simple-to-follow GitHub README.md file for the multiple virtual hosts configuration on Linux:

 # Effortless Multi-Site Hosting with Apache Virtual Hosts

 Running multiple websites on a single server doesn't have to be a hassle.
 With Apache virtual hosts, you can quickly and easily set up separate configurations for each of your web projects.